Back to blog

 What is Surfer SEO?

 Surfer SEO is a content optimization platform that analyzes top-ranking pages for any keyword and provides data-driven recommendations for content length, keyword usage, NLP terms, heading structure, and image count.
 It is rated 4.8/5 on G2 from 530+ reviews.
-Surfer SEO is a content tool — it does not crawl websites or perform technical SEO audits.
+Surfer SEO is a content tool.
+It does not crawl websites or perform technical SEO audits.

 Is Surfer SEO worth it in 2026?

 Surfer SEO is worth it if your primary need is content optimization.
 The Content Editor provides actionable guidance that measurably improves on-page SEO.
-However, if you need technical site auditing, Surfer SEO does not provide that capability — you would need a separate tool like CrawlRaven or Screaming Frog.
+However, if you need technical site auditing, Surfer SEO does not provide that capability.
+You would need a separate tool like CrawlRaven or Screaming Frog.

 How much does Surfer SEO cost per month?